luke-h1/fe-talk-2024/slides.md

 </div>

 <!--
-maybe your app is undergoing maintenance or the backend that you're talking to is broken and you don't want to show users broken functionsality, bannering your site with a feature flag while you're fixing things would be a great option for that.
+maybe your app is undergoing maintenance or the backend that you're talking to is broken and you don't want to show users broken functionality, bannering your site with a feature flag while you're fixing things would be a great option for that.
 So our site might normally look like this, and when we enable the error banner flag, our site might look like this
 -->

 ---